Apps

 4. Foster a Growth Mindset: Encourage students to adopt a growth mindset, viewing challenges as opportunities for growth rather than insurmountable obstacles.
 Use language that promotes persistence and resilience, such as "You're not there yet, but you're making progress."

-5. Individual Successes: Recognize individual achievements and milestones.
+5. Individual Successes: Recognise individual achievements and milestones.
 This could be as simple as noting a student's improved control over their pencil or their increased ability to express thoughts on paper.
 Celebrating individual successes can greatly enhance students' self-esteem and motivation.

 By providing positive reinforcement and encouragement, educators can help students with Dysgraphia feel more confident, motivated, and valued.
 Remember, all progress, no matter how small, is worth celebrating.